telliott99/MyJava/rnumbers.rst

     143
     >

-Actually testing this code, to see that the numbers are approximately uniform, and that the range matches what we specified, is left for another time.
+Actually testing this code, to see that the numbers are approximately uniform, and that the range matches what we specified, is also left for another time.